datatrail-jhu/05_R/manuscript/04_basic_commands.md

 [1] 11
 ```

 The `length` function returns the number of items in a vector object.
+We talked about this briefly last lesson that the number of things in your object is referred to as its length.
+Here, we can quickly calculate the length of an object by calling the `length` function.

 ```text
 > x <- c(1, 10, 3)